innovianhq/Innovian.Dapr.Workflow.RegistrationAspect/README.md

 in the project that implement an abstract base type called "WorkflowActivity".

 ### Metalama License
-The team at [Postsharp](https://www.postsharp.net/) were kind enough to grant this project an open source license, meaning that it does not require a commercial license to add to your project.
+The team at [Postsharp](https://www.postsharp.net/) were kind enough to grant this project an open source license meaning that this namespace can be built with any number of aspects without a Metalama license.
-They cover this in the "Redistribution" portion of their [FAQ](https://www.postsharp.net/metalama/pricing/faq).
-I've purchased a commercial license for their software for my own company to use and if this project adds sufficient value to your own software, I highly encourage you to purchase licenses for you and your own team and support this initiave and their generous support for open source projects.
+However, you will a Metalama license to use this in your own project.
+Their [free license](https://www.postsharp.net/metalama/pricing) allows up to 3 aspects at no cost.
+I've purchased a commercial license for their software for use at my own company and if you similarly find that this aspects adds sufficient value to your own work, I encourage you to purchase licenses for your own team.

 ### Installation